 On the top right there is the option to Save to Text Format.
-Click on the button Save to Text Format.
+Click on the button Save to Text Format to export the Glycan Profile table in CSV format.

 11.4.5.3 Glycan Pie Chart

 In the protein coverage, a purple coloured amino acid in the residue indicates a glycosylation site.
 Click on it to open the Glycan Pie Chart.